 - Feet.

-Never stroke a lovebird on its back, on or under its wings, or tail region because these areas are only groomed by a lovebird’s mate (sexual partner).
+Never stroke a lovebird on its back, on or under its wings, or in the tail region because these areas are reserved for the mate.

-Touching a lovebird in these places may cause it to become roused, resulting in unwanted behaviors.
-For example, laying unfertilized eggs without the presence of a male.
+Touching a lovebird in these places may cause it to become roused, resulting in elevated hormones.
+Females may lay unfertilized eggs, even without the presence of a male.

-How Much Time Should You Spend with Your Lovebird?
+How Much Time To Spend with A Lovebird

-You should spend at least 2 hours a day interacting one-on-one with a pet lovebird.
+Spend between 2 and 4 hours interacting one-on-one with a pet lovebird.

-Give the lovebird at least 1 hour of one-on-one time after sunrise before you leave for work or school.
-You should be able to fit in another hour before sunset (when birds sleep).
+Give the lovebird 1-2 hours of one-on-one time after sunrise before you leave for work.
+You should be able to fit in another hour or two before sunset.

-Ideally, a lovebird should spend 2-4 hours of supervised time outside its cage during the day.
-Many owners let their birds free-roam in a parrot-proofed room.
+Many owners let their birds free-roam in a parrot-safe room.

-A pair or group of lovebirds won’t mind being left alone while you’re at work or school.
-That’s because they’ll have each other for company, entertainment, and social interaction.
+A pair or group of lovebirds won’t mind being left alone while you’re at work.

 To stave off boredom, set the lovebirds up in a large cage.
-There should be room for lovebirds to fly around inside.
+There should be room for them to fly around inside.
 Provide 4+ perches, climbing apparatus, foraging opportunities, and toys.

-A single lovebird shouldn’t regularly be left alone for longer than a few hours because it’ll get lonely without anyone to interact with, which may cause stress and psychological problems.
+A single bird shouldn’t regularly be left alone for longer than a few hours because it’ll get lonely without interaction, causing stress and psychological problems.

 Lovebirds shouldn’t be left alone for more than 12 hours.
-If you need to leave lovebirds alone longer, ask a friend to look after them.
-Ideally, choose someone the lovebirds know and trust.
+If you need to leave them alone longer, ask a friend to look after them.
+Ideally, choose someone it knows and trusts.

 Because lovebirds are social birds, being alone for an extended period can be stressful.
 Prolonged loneliness and stress can trigger depression and anxiety-related problems.